bbuukk/kma_ai_basics/README.md

-# _NaUKMA_oshi_practices
-NaUKMA, CS-3, practices of "basics of artificial intellegence"
+# NaUKMA | Practices of basics of artificial intellegence